acearchive/legacy-artifact-action/README.md

 Because IPFS uses content-based addressing, links to files don't always necessarily point to the latest version of that file.
-To ensure that old links never go dead, it's prudent to not just host the content *currently* in Ace Archive, but all the content that's *ever* been in Ace Archive. `history` mode is useful for this.
+To ensure that old links never go dead, it's prudent to not just host the content *currently* in Ace Archive, but all the content that's *ever* been in Ace Archive.

 Keep in mind that, by default, [actions/checkout](https://github.com/actions/checkout) only fetches one